gfxfundamentals/webgl-fundamentals/lessons/webgl-3d-basics.md

 which we do just once, right at the start of our program.
 With that feature turned on, WebGL defaults to "culling" back facing triangles.
 "Culling" in this case is a fancy word for "not drawing".

-Note that as far as WebGL is consider, whether or not a triangle is consider to be going clockwise or counter clockwise depends on the vertices of that triangle in clipspace.
-In other words, WebGL figures out whether a triangle is front or back faster AFTER you've applied math to the vertices in the vertex shader.
+Note that as far as WebGL is conserned, whether or not a triangle is considered to be going clockwise or counter clockwise depends on the vertices of that triangle in clipspace.
+In other words, WebGL figures out whether a triangle is front or back AFTER you've applied math to the vertices in the vertex shader.
 That means for example a clockwise triangle that is scaled in X by -1 becomes a counter clockwise triangle.
-That's a good thing though since as your turn something around in 3D you want which ever side is triangles are facing you to be considered front facing.
+Because we had CULL_FACE disabled we can see both sides of each triangle.
+Now that we've turned it on, any time a front facing triangle flips around either because of scaling or rotation or for whatever reason, WebGL won't draw it.
+That's a good thing since as your turn something around in 3D you generally want which ever side the triangles are facing you to be considered front facing.

 With CULL_FACE turned on this is what we get